Modularising Verification Of Durable Opacity: Using IOA to Prove Durable Opacity

 \subsection{IOA for \DTMS}

-In this section, we describe the \DTMS specification, an operational model that ensures durable opacity, which is based on \TMS~\cite{DGLM13}. \TMS itself has been shown to strictly imply opacity \cite{LLM12}, and hence has been widely used as an intermediate specification in the verification of transactional memory implementations~\cite{DBLP:conf/forte/ArmstrongDD17,DDSTW15,DBLP:conf/forte/ArmstrongD17,DBLP:conf/opodis/DohertyDDSW16}.
+In this section, we describe the \DTMS specification, an operational model that ensures durable opacity, which is based on \TMS~\cite{DGLM13}. \TMS itself has been shown to imply opacity \cite{LLM12}, and hence has been widely used as an intermediate abstract specification in the verification of transactional memory implementations~\cite{DBLP:conf/forte/ArmstrongDD17,DDSTW15,DBLP:conf/forte/ArmstrongD17,DBLP:conf/opodis/DohertyDDSW16}. \DTMS is thus designed to play the r\^{o}le of an abstract specification for refinement proofs of durable opacity like $\duraut{\bbS}$ is for proofs of durable linearizability.